hashicorp/terraform-provider-azurerm/website/docs/r/machine_learning_workspace_network_outbound_rule_private_endpoint.html.markdown

 The following arguments are supported:

-* `name` - (Required) Specifies the name of the Machine Learning Workspace Private Endpoint Network Outbound Rule.
+* `name` - (Required) Specifies the name of the Machine Learning Workspace Network Outbound Rule Private Endpoint.
 Changing this forces a new resource to be created.

 * `workspace_id` - (Required) Specifies the ID of the Machine Learning Workspace.
 Changing this forces a new resource to be created.